vkoves/carpe/README.md

 ### Running Ruby Tests

-To run all Ruby on Rails tests for Carpe, use the local admin panel or run `bundle exec rake test` in the Carpe directory.
+To run all Ruby on Rails tests for Carpe, use the local admin panel or run `bundle exec rails test` in the Carpe directory.

-To run a specific test, run `bundle exec rake test test_file_path`
+To run a specific test, run `bundle exec rails test test_file_path`

-Ex: `bundle exec rake test test/controllers/event_test.rb`
+Ex: `bundle exec rails test test/controllers/event_test.rb`

 #### Checking Test Coverage